m4ktub/bch-privacy-game/README.md

 # Bitcoin Cash Privacy Game

-A basic base of privacy where the user is challenged to pay the landlord without revealing that she has been playing playing with Satoshi Dice.
+A basic base of privacy where the user is challenged to pay the landlord without revealing that she has been playing with Satoshi Dice.

 https://m4ktub.github.io/bch-privacy-game/